Fb-Button

 http://www.holtorfmed.com/blog/adrenal-health-understanding-the-adrenal-and-thyroid-connection/

-5 Ways that Stress Causes Hypothyroid Symptoms
+5 Ways That Stress Causes Hypothyroid Symptoms

 http://articles.mercola.com/sites/articles/archive/2000/08/27/adrenals.aspx